hmemcpy/hmemcpy.com/source/_posts/2016-08-09-wanted-a-maintainer-for-agent-mulder-and-other-resharper-plugins.md

 ---
 Sometime in 2011, I've seen a cool feature of [Castle Windsor IoC container](https://github.com/castleproject/Windsor/) - the ability to create [typed factories based on an interface](https://github.com/castleproject/Windsor/blob/master/docs/typed-factory-facility-interface-based.md), without any implementation.
 That day I realized 2 things: a) containers are magic, and b) such magic would never be allowed in production.

-That day, an idea was formed in my mind: what if my [favorite IDE extension](https://www.jetbrains.com/resharper/) could visualize types that are created in such magical ways, by the IoC/DI frameworks?
+An idea was formed in my mind: what if my [favorite IDE extension](https://www.jetbrains.com/resharper/) could visualize types that are created in such magical ways, by the IoC/DI frameworks?
 If it were less magical, perhaps it could be used more.
 And thus, the [Agent Mulder plugin for ReSharper](https://github.com/hmemcpy/AgentMulder) was born: it analyzes the container registration code in your solution, and provides navigation to and finding usages of types registered or resolved via DI containers.

 Here's an old demo of it in action:
 {% vimeo 41113265 %}